queueit/KnownUser.V3.PHP/README.md

 ```

 Helper method to get the current url (you can have your own).
-The result of this helper method is used to match Triggers and as the Target url (where to return the users to)
+The result of this helper method is used to match Triggers and as the Target url (where to return the users to).
-It is therefor important that the result is exactly the url of the users browsers
+It is therefor important that the result is exactly the url of the users browsers.

 So if your webserver is e.g. behind a load balancer that modifies the host name or port, reformat the helper method as needed:
 ```php
  function getFullRequestUri()